mathspp/mathspp/pages/02.blog/2020-apl-competition/item.en.md

 <script src="https://gist.github.com/RojerGS/ddc89dbebab4fd7a812ea83f517c6042.js"></script>

-I didn't enjoy problem $6$ very much because I figured regular expressions would do the job fairly well and the other bit of work that we had to do was effectily offered to us in the problem statement in the problem notes.
-I tried making the most out of it by trying not to use `⎕nl`, which had me write something that looks like a `try ... except ...` block in Python.
+I didn't enjoy problem $6$ very much because I figured regular expressions would do the job fairly well; the other bit of work that we had to do was effectily offered to us in the problem notes.
+I tried to make the most out of this problem by avoiding the use of `⎕nl`, which had me write something that looks like a `try ... except ...` block in Python.
 In the end I reverted back to the `⎕nl` solution because it looked more APLish.

 #### Problem 7